LapX/SitePersoBackend/README.md

 Currently only used to generate random data to populate graphs in a dashboard.

-I plan to add a few dashboard components and add persistance.

-Users will be able to log in with their google account and create a custom dashboard.
+Users are able to log in with their google accounts to select the number of graphs that are displayed.

-It will be stored in a database and displayed when the user logs back in.
+User customisation is stored in a database.